Graph Laplacians and Spectral Methods

 The unnormalized Laplacian \(\boldsymbol{L}\) can be biased by vertices with large degrees, since high-degree vertices contribute disproportionately to the Dirichlet energy.
 To account for varying degrees, two normalized Laplacians are commonly used.

-Definition: Normalized Graph Laplacians
+Definition: Symmetric Normalized Laplacian

-2. Random Walk Normalized Laplacian: \[ \begin{align*} \mathcal{L}_{rw} &= \boldsymbol{D}^{-1} \boldsymbol{L} \\\\ &= \boldsymbol{I} - \boldsymbol{D}^{-1} \boldsymbol{A} = \boldsymbol{I} - \boldsymbol{P}. \end{align*} \] Here, \(\boldsymbol{P} = \boldsymbol{D}^{-1}\boldsymbol{A}\) is the transition matrix of a random walk.
+The random walk normalized Laplacian is \[ \begin{align*} \mathcal{L}_{rw} &= \boldsymbol{D}^{-1} \boldsymbol{L} \\\\ &= \boldsymbol{I} - \boldsymbol{D}^{-1} \boldsymbol{A} = \boldsymbol{I} - \boldsymbol{P}. \end{align*} \] Here, \(\boldsymbol{P} = \boldsymbol{D}^{-1}\boldsymbol{A}\) is the transition matrix of a random walk.
 Thus, the eigenvalues of \(\mathcal{L}_{rw}\) relate directly to the convergence rate of the random walk.

-Both normalized forms share the same eigenvalues.
-The choice between them depends on the application: \(\mathcal{L}_{sym}\) is preferred when symmetry is needed (e.g., for the spectral theorem), while \(\mathcal{L}_{rw}\) connects directly to random walk analysis.
+The choice between the two normalized forms depends on the application: \(\mathcal{L}_{sym}\) is preferred when symmetry is needed (e.g., for invoking the spectral theorem directly, or for GCN-style architectures), while \(\mathcal{L}_{rw}\) connects directly to random walk analysis.

 Spectral Properties